Scott D. Cater

 Residence: Pasadena, MD

-Instruments: Trumpet, Bass
+Instruments: Trumpet, Trombone, Bass

 Occupation: Retired (twice); U.S. Army Captain, Company Commander of Staff and Faculty, and Director of Evaluation and Standardization at the Armed Forces School of Music, Norfolk, VA; and Supervisor and Acting Chief of Radio and Multimedia Operations at the Voice of America, Washington, DC.